Pad96pages/KreeshnaGahlod/README.md

 - 📝 **To‑Do List App** — Task manager UI built with Shadcn, Tailwind, Next.js

 Currently working on a project:
-- 💉 **Tattoo Studio Website** — Booking site using Next.js, MongoDB, TailwindCSS
+Includes: Booking site using Next.js, MongoDB, TailwindCSS
 ---

 ## 🧰 Tech Stack